TechAtikiN/the-go-brewery/5-concurrency-patterns-in-go/README.md

 ### 3. Pipeline Pattern

 In this pattern, data flows through a series of stages, each represented by a goroutine connected by channels.
-Each stage:
+Each stage

 - Receives data from an input channel
 - Performs its specific transformation